-Best places to visit in Fort Myers, FL
+Must-see places to visit in Fort Myers, FL

 Fort Myers Beach

 Visiting Fort Myers Beach with young kids?
 Scoot over the Matanzas Pass Bridge to San Carlos Island to visit the Ostego Bay Foundation Marine Science Center.
-Children will love the small museum’s interactive marine life exhibits and touch tank.
+Children will love the small museum’s interactive marine life exhibits and a touch tank.

-For its shelling beaches and wildlife refuges, Sanibel Island is one of the best places to see in Fort Myers, Florida.
-The barrier island is home to Sanibel Historical Village and museums like the Bailey-Matthews National Shell Museum.
+For its shelling beaches and wildlife refuges, Sanibel Island is one of the coolest places to see in Fort Myers, Florida.
+The barrier island is home to the Sanibel Historical Village and museums like the Bailey-Matthews National Shell Museum.
 You’ll also find theaters and many non-profit organizations focusing on nature conservation.

 RELATED: What to Do in Sanibel Island